How to Upgrade PostgreSQL Without Losing Data

 pg_dump -U postgres -Fc -j 4 -d myapp > myapp.dump

-The bad: Your database is fully offline for the entire dump+restore cycle.
-For a 500 GB database, that can be hours.
-If you're running a SaaS product, this is probably not going to fly.
+Cons: The database is fully offline for the entire dump+restore cycle.
+For a 500 GB database, this can take hours.

-When to use it: Small databases (under ~50 GB), dev/staging environments, or situations where you can schedule a generous maintenance window.
+When to use: Small databases (under ~50 GB), dev/staging environments, or when we can schedule a generous maintenance window.

-pg_upgrade is the tool most people should reach for first.
-It upgrades in place by transferring the data files directly — either by copying them or, better yet, by hard-linking them.
+pg_upgrade upgrades in place by transferring the data files directly — either by copying or by hard-linking them.

 # Install the new version alongside the old one